 United Kingdom’s PPL

-AARC is currently in negotiations with many other countries with the goal of finalizing hometaping and rental agreements that protect our members and ensure that they are compensated for the use of their works.
+AARC is currently in negotiations with many other countries with the goal of finalizing hometaping and rental/lending agreements that protect our members and ensure that they are compensated for the use of their works.

 Overseen by a board of thirteen (13) artist representatives and thirteen (13) record company representatives, AARC provides equal representation to the artist community and recording industry, looking after their mutual interests.
 AARC currently represents over 500,000 featured recording artists, sound recording copyright owners, and record companies.
 AARC is headquartered in Alexandria, Virginia, just minutes from downtown Washington, DC.